This post is meant to capture a moment in time. Today. Our launch party. How did we get here, what have we built, where are we going?

 We will be releasing updates to this software continuously based on user feedback.
 If you want to contribute to where conservation tools are headed, follow along, provide feedback, and we’ll build the tools you need.
 You can sign up for our blog down below.

-We will follow up on August 31, 2019 with our conservation-focused sensor that collects temp, RH, lux, and vibration wirelessly without the need for WiFi.
+We will follow up on August 31, 2019 with our conservation-focused sensor that collects temp, RH, lux, and movement wirelessly without the need for WiFi.
 This is our full end-to-end environmental monitoring solution which we expect to be very disruptive (in a good way!).

 Treatment reports, condition reporting, inter-organization loans, environmental control, policy and process.
 There are so many other jobs that conservation professionals do every day that could benefit from better tools.
 And we’re here to listen, to learn, and to support this awesome community.